plating, anodizing, & finishing Q&As since 1989

 Littelfuse - Des Plaines, IL, USA

-All sulfurized anodes turn black with inorganic sulfur matter.
+A. All sulfurized anodes turn black with inorganic sulfur matter.
 The blackness forms faster at lower pH, higher halogen content, higher anode current density, and as a function of the sulfur contained.
 That is why we use anode bags.
 Tell us what kind of nickel anodes you are using, the electrolyte, the pH, the halogen.